Nizina Lake Packrafting Video

-If you want me to take care of your food, just let me know.
-I’m glad to put together a customized menu, tailored to your tastes.
+If you want me to take care of your food, just let us know.
+We’re glad to put together a great menu, tailored to your tastes.
 Good food at the end of a hard day hiking definitely makes a difference!

 What’s Included/Not Included?

 All trips and trip prices include the following.